Authentication

 }

 Apply writes the Authorization header onto the outgoing request.
-HandleChallenge is the second-pass hook: when the server hits you with a 401, the client calls HandleChallenge so the auth scheme can read WWW-Authenticate, work out what to send back, and tell the client whether to retry.
+HandleChallenge is the second-pass hook: when the server returns a 401, the client calls HandleChallenge so the auth scheme can read WWW-Authenticate, compute what to send back, and tell the client whether to retry.
 Basic and Bearer don't have a challenge dance, so their HandleChallenge always returns false.
-Digest does the whole nonce-and-cnonce thing.
+Digest runs the full nonce/cnonce exchange.

 Basic

-Username and password, base64-encoded, slapped behind Basic .
-That's it.
+Username and password, base64-encoded, prefixed with Basic .
+That's the entire scheme.

 auth := client.NewBasicAuth("user", "passwd")